liferay/liferay-docs/devGuide/en/chapters/01-introduction.markdown

 # Introduction [](id=introduct-12)

-Welcome to Liferay's Developer's Guide, the official guide for all developers that want to develop portals based on Liferay or that want to develop applications that anyone can use in their Liferay portals.
+Welcome to the Liferay Developer's Guide, the official guide for developers seeking to develop Liferay-based portals or applications.
 This guide assumes you already know what a portal is and how to use Liferay from an end-user perspective.
 If you don't, please read the [What is a Portal?](http://www.liferay.com/products/what-is-a-portal) article on